By: Kimberly Duyck, President

 Technology and Data Management

-Fire departments increasingly rely on fire incident reporting software, digital inspection tools, and emergency dispatch systems.
-Investing in tablet technology and cloud-based systems improves efficiency and data accuracy.
+Fire departments increasingly rely on incident response software, digital inspection tools, records management systems, and fleet management solutions.
+Investing in mobile technology and cloud-based systems improves efficiency, operational awareness, and data accuracy.

 Emergency Preparedness and Disaster Response

-Budgets must account for natural disasters, pandemics, and mass casualty incidents that may require additional equipment, mutual aid agreements, or expanded service capacity.
+Budgets must account for natural disasters, pandemics, severe weather events, and mass casualty incidents that may require additional equipment, mutual aid agreements, or expanded service capacity.

 Challenges and Considerations in Fire Department Budgeting